mwd1993/DesktopSorter/README.md

 # DesktopSorter
-C# Application to sort and clean your Desktop by doing the following:
+Desktop Application written in C# that sorts and cleans your Desktop by doing the following:

 1. Groups all files, by extension-type, then moves the files to a folder named by said type (jpg, mp3, exe, etc).
 2. Then, moves any folders less than 1 Gig in size, to a main folder named, "\_DesktopSorterFolders".